Cocaine and society: Australia

-Cocaine is the second most popular illegal recreational drug in Australia (behind cannabis).
-Since the mid-1990s, overall cocaine usage in Australia has been on the rise, but usage rates and attitudes tend to vary between states.
+Cocaine is the second-most-popular illegal recreational drug in Australia (behind cannabis).
+Overall use has been on the rise since the mid-1990s, but rates and attitudes vary by state.

 Europe

-Cocaine is the second most popular illegal recreational drug in Europe (behind cannabis).
-Since the mid-1990s, overall cocaine usage in Europe has been on the rise, but usage rates and attitudes tend to vary between countries.

-Prevalence estimates for the general population: age ranges are 18–64 and 18–34 for Germany, Greece, France, Italy and Hungary; 16–64 and 16–34 for Denmark, Estonia and Norway; 18–65 for Malta; 17–34 for Sweden.
-Cocaine use in the general population is highest—ranging from 4.2% to 5.5%—in Denmark, Norway, Ireland, the Netherlands, in that order.
+Cocaine use in the general population is highest (from 4.2 to 5.5 percent) in Denmark, Norway, Ireland, and the Netherlands, in that order.

 South America

-It is not widely recognized that South America is the world's third largest market for cocaine use, with approximately 1,981,000 users as of 2004/5.
-The prevalence rate among people aged 15–64 stands at 0.7%, which is on par with Europe but significantly lower than North America's 2.3%.
-In the main coca-producing countries, cocaine use rates are at or above the regional average, underscoring a strong connection between illicit crop cultivation, cocaine production, and local abuse.
-In Bolivia, where cocaine use is well above the Latin American average, annual prevalence rates have mirrored domestic production trends: after substantial increases in the early 1990s until 1996, rates declined, then began rising again from 2000 to 2005, reaching 1.6% for cocaine hydrochloride and 1.9% for cocaine base in 2005.
+South America is the world's third-largest market for cocaine, with approximately 1,981,000 users in 2004–2005.
+Use by people aged 15–64 was 0.7 percent, on a par with Europe but lower than North America's 2.3 percent.
+Use rates in the main coca-producing countries are at or above the regional average, indicating a connection between illicit crop cultivation, cocaine production, and local abuse.
+In Bolivia (where use is well above the Latin American average), annual rates have mirrored domestic production trends.
+After increasing from 1990 to 1996, rates declined; they rose again from 2000 to 2005, reaching 1.6 percent for cocaine hydrochloride and 1.9 percent for cocaine base in 2005.

 United States

-Cocaine is the second most popular illegal recreational drug in the United States (behind cannabis) and the U.S. is the world's largest consumer of cocaine.
-Its users span over different ages, races, and professions.
-In the 1970s and 1980s, the drug became particularly popular in the disco culture as cocaine usage was very common and popular in many discos such as Studio 54.
+Cocaine is the second-most-popular illegal recreational drug in the United States (behind cannabis), and the U.S. is the world's largest consumer of cocaine.
+Its users span a variety of ages, races, and professions.
+The drug became particularly popular during the 1970s and 1980s in discos such as Studio 54.

 Use in sports

-Cocaine is prohibited for use "in-competition" by the World Anti-Doping Agency (WADA), which classifies it as an S6 stimulant and a "Substance of Abuse" on its International Standard for the Prohibited List.
-Athletes who test positive for cocaine in competition may face disciplinary measures, though special consideration is given if use occurred out-of-competition and unrelated to performance.
+Cocaine is prohibited for use in competition by the World Anti-Doping Agency (WADA), which classifies it as an S6 stimulant and a "substance of abuse" on its International Standard Prohibited List.
+Athletes who test positive for cocaine in competition may face disciplinary measures, although special consideration may be given if use occurred out of competition and was unrelated to performance.